broken-helix/f-hill-flyers/README.md

 * The social media links allow users to see more detail about past events and provide further ways to connect with the group.
 * The links are styled to display as icons and increase in size and the page size increases.
 * The icons were sourced from FontAwesome.
-​
+***

 ## **Future-Enhancements**

 * The club have expressed a desire to host a blog page in the future, which will discuss events, information about flying drones and legal considerations.
+This could be in the form of inclusion of social media posts, automatically added to a page, to allow the owners control over adding the content.
-​
+***

 ## **Testing Phase**

 * Responsiveness - The page was tested for responsiveness on screen sizes throughout the development stages, using chrome dev tools, which allowed the page to be adjusted to display on small and large screen sizes.